rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 ## Installing Ubuntu

-This document is meant for Network Engineers who are currently using Microsoft Windows and need to get up to speed with Ubuntu.
+This document is meant to get you up to speed with Ubuntu quickly.
 The first question is should I just spin up a virtual machine or use bare metal?
 I used Linux for a few years as a VM before I bought dedicated hardware.

 The advantage of using a VM is that if you damage it or decide for any reason it’s not the right distribution you can just delete it and try another one.
 The drawback to a VM is that the hypervisor hides the hardware so you don’t get the experience of installing, configuring, and maintaining Linux.